Twin Perspectives

 For anyone visiting the city, do make it your mission to have breakfast here – and opt for the ‘Super Simple Sandwich’ if you can.

-A Two Day Guide to Tampa, Florida: Final Thoughts
+A Weekend in Tampa, Florida: Final Thoughts

 There’s something stirring in Tampa, that’s for sure.